 Lunch on the trail was my standard whole wheat wraps with salami, cheese and Ruffle Potato Chips.
 Lunch consists of about 30 g of salami and 40 g of cheese and a handful of crushed chips with one wrap.
 Last year I ate two wraps but wraps are quite heavy and I was struggling to reduce the amount of food I had in the Bear Canisters so I decided on cutting down to one wrap.
 One really full wrap worked very well for me on the trail.

 The staple for dinner would be meals purchase from a local company Peak Eats.

 Peak Eats has a wide selection of choices for dinner but unfortunately I am allergic to beans and nuts so that eliminated a good number of options.
 Living in Canmore I got my meals delivered to my door the same day I placed my order.
 I still made several of my own meals for the trip.
 I made two version of spinach rotini, one with ground pork and one with Beyond Meat and I made a couple of meals of cannelloni.
 I used the same dryer as I use for my fruits but place a piece of parchment paper on each tray and run the dryer at 145 F for 14 – 16 hours.

 After drying all the food it was time to get it all into the Bear Canister.

 Whenever there is cooking to be done in the house Volcano is always given the task of pre-cleaning any dishes before they get put into the dishwasher.

 For drinks we had one Starbucks instant coffee for breakfast and I brought along a supply of Gatorade to add some flavour and electrolytes to our water bottles.
-For filtering our water Emily and I both used inline Hydroblu water filters.
+For filtering our water Micah and I both used inline Hydroblu water filters.
 I did have a supply of water tablets as back up and we ended using them to aid the cooking process near the end of the trip when we ran low on fuel.